 The Reverend James A. DeWeerd, a Methodist preacher educated at Taylor University, Marion College, and Ball State was at the time of the actor’s death the pastor of Indy’s influential Cadle Tabernacle.
 By some accounts the largest church in America, Cadle Tabernacle, too, had a dark history dating back to the 1920s, when the Invisible Empire held many rallies there.
 Its founder, evangelist Howard Cadle, had allegedly lost control of the place, but managed to turn it around.
 Cadle Tabernacle became the base of a popular evangelical radio ministry in the ’30s and James DeWeerd preached there in the 1950’s — as did Civil Rights heroes Martin Luther King and Billy Graham, for the record.

-Here’s a few other historic clips from The Fairmount News from the fateful year 1955.
+Here are a few other historic clips from The Fairmount News from the fateful year 1955.
 Look for more on Newspapers.com when the paper goes live this November.